 Those with severe or year round allergies, leading to nasal allergies, asthma or skin rashes, will often do best with acupuncture combined with herbal medicine starting at any time.
 Over time, we have been able to assist many patients in totally eliminating the need for their allergy or asthma medications.
 Though this is not usually a quick fix; it is indeed possible.

 Many of our patients, who are coming to us for help with allergies, feel immediate relief during their acupuncture treatments.
-Their nose opens, sinus pressure is relieved, headaches disappear, cough or wheezing is reduced and post-nasal drip is lessened.
-After their treatment, they are usually sent home with a custom herbal formula that can further reduce phlegm and congestion, eliminate headaches reduce post nasal-drip, eliminate coughing and wheezing, resolve skin rashes and support their immune system.
+Their nose opens, sinus pressure is relieved, headaches disappear, cough or wheezing is reduced and post-nasal drip is lessened.* After their treatment, they are usually sent home with a custom herbal formula that can further reduce or eliminate congestion, headaches, post nasal-drip, coughing, wheezing and skin rashes and help support their immune system.